Australian owned and operated. Supporting Australian small businesses for 10 years.

 Setting up a brand new small business enterprise can be an exciting and exhilarating time of your life, but it can also be extremely demanding and highly stressful.

-If you don’t set up your business structure correctly in the early days of being in operation, then it could lead to a troublesome experience correcting this incorrect choice, and lead to financial stress as you may need to appoint experts to help you!
+If you don’t make the right business decisions regarding your business structure correctly in the early days of being in operation, then it could lead to a troublesome experience correcting this incorrect choice, and lead to financial stress as you may need to appoint experts to help you!

 There are a wide range of business structures out there, each with their own set of distinctive benefits and disadvantages.
 Sole traders, partners and franchising are some of the structures you will see.
+Other structures, such as unit trusts and partnerships of trusts, may also be considered depending on your business needs.
 It is important that you clearly know the differences between all the different types of business structures as it will almost certainly impact your tax obligations, but also may impact any plans to expand your business as it grows.

 Sole Trader